CDCgov/ixa/docs/book/src/first_model/infection.md

 ## Scheduling Recovery

-As in `attempt_infection()`, we sample the recovery time from the exponential distribution with mean `INFECTION_DURATION`.
-We define a random number source for this module's exclusive use with `define_rng!(InfectionRng)`.
+As in `attempt_infection()`, we sample the recovery time from the exponential distribution with mean `INFECTION_DURATION`, a constant we define in `main.rs`.
+We define a random number source for this module's exclusive use with `define_rng!(InfectionRng)` as we did before.

 ```rust
 {{#rustdoc_include ../../models/disease_model/src/infection_manager.rs:schedule_recovery}}
 ```

-Notice that the plan is again just a Rust function, but this time it takes the form of a closure rather than a traditionally define function.
+Notice that the plan is again just a Rust function, but this time it takes the form of a closure rather than a traditionally defined function.
 This is convenient when the function is only a line or two.

 > [!INFO] Closures and Captured Variables
 >
-> The `move` keyword in Rust closures instructs the closure to take ownership of
+> The `move` keyword in the syntax for Rust closures instructs the closure to take ownership of any variables it
-> any variables it uses from its surrounding context—these are known as captured
-> variables.
-Normally, when a closure refers to variables defined outside of its
+> uses from its surrounding context—these are known as captured variables.
+Normally, when a closure refers to
-> own body, it borrows them, which means it uses references to those values.
+> variables defined outside of its own body, it borrows them, which means it uses references to those values.
-> However, with `move`, the closure takes full ownership by moving the variables
-> into its own scope.
-This is especially useful when the closure must outlive
+> However, with `move`, the closure takes full ownership by moving the variables into its own scope.
+This is
-> the current scope or be passed to another thread, as it ensures that the
+> especially useful when the closure must outlive the current scope or be passed to another thread, as it ensures
-> closure has its own independent copy of the data without relying on references
-> that might become invalid.
+> that the closure has its own independent copy of the data without relying on references that might become invalid.